mysto/python-fpe/README.md

 ## Usage

 FF3 is a Feistel ciphers, and Feistel ciphers are initialized with a radix representing an alphabet.
-Practial radix limits of 36 in Java means the following radix values are typical:
+Practial radix limits of 36 in python means the following radix values are typical:
 * radix 10: digits 0..9
 * radix 26: alphabetic a-z
 * radix 36: alphanumeric 0..9, a-z

 Special characters and international character sets, such as those found in UTF-8, would require a larger radix, and are not supported.
+Also, all elements in a plaintext string share the same radix.
+Thus, an identification number that consists of a letter followed by 6 digits (e.g. A123456) cannot be correctly encrypted by FPE while preserving this convention.

+Input plaintext has maximum length restrictions based upon the chosen radix (2 * floor(96/log2(radix))):
+* radix 10: 56
+* radix 26: 40
+* radix 36: 36

+To work around string length, its possible to encode longer text in chunks.

-It's important to note that, as with any cryptographic package, managing and protecting the key appropriately to your situation is crucial.
-This package does not provide any guarantees regarding the key in memory.
+As with any cryptographic package, managing and protecting the key(s) is crucial.
+The tweak is generally not kept secret.
+This package does not protect the key in memory.

 ## Code Example